 This optional element contains the four-digit sequence number of the first sequence in this regulatory activity.
 The schema ensures that the content is in the format “9999”, i.e. four digits.

 The xml file of Module 1 contains two categories of elements:

 - Heading elements which act as an electronic Table of Contents to organize the documents submitted in Module 1.
 However, there are additional heading elements called node-extensions which can be created at pre-defined sections within an eCTD structure in order to group documents.

 - Leaf elements which describe one document along with additional information such as the defined metadata or the document related lifecycle information (new, replaced, delete, append).
 Each document is linked and can be retrieved easily.

 Documents should be placed at the lowest level of the eCTD tree.
 In most cases, documents are not permitted directly under a heading element if the heading element contains sub-headings.

-Once an eCTD has been published, it should be “validated” using a software that will check an eCTD submission for technical compliance to ICH and Agency specifications.
+Once an eCTD (DMF or any other type) has been published, it should be “validated” using a software that will check an eCTD submission for technical compliance to ICH and Agency specifications.
 This step should not be skipped, as any technical invalidity would lead to a rejection.
 Make sure your eCTD submission complies to the technical requirements specified by the respective regional authority.